loftwah/devops-refresher/aws-labs/10-cicd.md

   - Terraform: `aws_codestarconnections_connection` for the logical connection object.
   - After `apply`, complete the “Connect” handshake in the AWS Console to authorize the GitHub App and select repositories.
 For a user account, you must explicitly authorize the repo; for orgs, ensure the app is installed and allowed access to the repo.
 - Source action in CodePipeline uses the Connection ARN and `FullRepositoryId` like `loftwah/devops-refresher`.
-  - For this lab, use `FullRepositoryId = loftwah/demo-node-app-ecs` (or your chosen repo).
+  - For this lab, use `FullRepositoryId = loftwah/demo-node-app` (single repo for ECS and EKS).
 - Alternative: Use GitHub Actions + OIDC into AWS; skip CodePipeline and call Terraform/ECR/ECS via Actions.
 - Keep buildspec in the app repo; pin tool versions for reproducibility.